Mr24/MetaTrader4/README.md

-FX MetaTrader4 - Expert Advisor
+FXPro MetaTrader4 - Expert Advisor
 ============================

-FX.MetaTrader4 is the open source projects for FXPro.
+FXPro.MetaTrader4 is the open source projects for FXPro.